 He has extensive experience in restrictive covenant cases including IP/database issues that require forensic IT examination.
 Endorsed by all the major legal directories he is always realistic on fees and can accept instructions on a direct access basis where appropriate.

 Ashley has been consistently recommended as a leading junior in his field by Chambers and Partners and Legal 500.
 He is on the Attorney General’s A Panel of Counsel.
-He accepts appropriate instructions on a direct access basis.

 R (oao) Liral Veget Training v SSHD EWHC 2941